sourceboat/docker-phoenix/README.md

 This project contains two Docker image variants:

-- `<version>-builder` is based on the latest official `elixir:alpine` image and contains additional dependencies to develop and release a Phoenix application.
+- `<version>-builder` is based on an up-to-date version of the official `elixir:<x.x.x>-alpine` image and contains additional dependencies to develop and release a Phoenix application.
-- `<version>-runtime` is based on the latest official `alpine` image and contains just the minimal tools to run an Elixir release.
+- `<version>-runtime` is based on an up-to-date version of the  official `alpine:<x.x.x>` image and contains just the minimal tools to run an Elixir release.

-You can check the [`Dockerfile`](Dockerfile) or the [releases page](https://github.com/sourceboat/docker-phoenix/releases) for info on the current versions of Elixir and Alpine.

 In addition to the specific versions there are `latest` (based on the `main` branch) and `edge` (based on the `develop` branch) version tags available.

+**Note:** You can check the [`Dockerfile`](Dockerfile) or the [releases page](https://github.com/sourceboat/docker-phoenix/releases) for info on the current versions of Elixir and Alpine.

 ### Additional Startup Commands